HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 This Swiss town is full of historical delights, like St. George’s Abbey by the Rhine River and Hohenklingen Castle – which was built all the way back during Medieval times!

 And don’t forget about all those beautifully preserved half-timbered houses with their brightly painted facades as they line up along old town streets – what a sight to see!
-So why not come explore this charming destination for yourself; it will be an adventure like no other!

 Check out my Stein am Rhein guide for more travel info.